 Hiring a tutor for subjects your child may be suffering in at school can help them to succeed in the midst of a divorce.
 A tutor will be capable of monitoring their skills and providing them with more insight into areas that include math, science, social studies, and English.
 Resources like Tutor.com offer online tutoring that may be more accessible for your child than a physical tutor.

 If the divorce gets messy or takes a long time, you may want to enroll your child in an online or virtual homeschool.
 Online schooling can provide stability by allowing them to stay in the home and remain close to one of their parents.
-Spending more time in the house can offer security and can help them to stay focused and less distracted.
+If you have a joint custody situation, depending on your visitation schedule online school can offer consistency, which is essential for a child whose parents are recently divorced.
+Plus, spending more time in the house can offer security and can help them to stay focused and less distracted.

 An online homeschool allows your child to work at their own pace and have more flexibility with their schedule as they spend time between two different homes.
 With homeschooling, children also receive more attention that they need compared to spending time in a larger classroom where dozens of kids are present.